 From Violence to Glamour- Cannes Today

-Today, Cannes is famous world wide for its international film festival, and many visitors annually flock to the region from around the globe for a week in May to soak in the glamour and luxury that this Mediterranean haven offers.
+Today, Cannes is famous worldwide for its international film festival.
+Many visitors annually flock to the region from around the globe for a week in May to soak in the glamour and luxury that this Mediterranean haven offers.
 The film festival began after the German occupation of Southern France ended, and has become a highlight in the calendar of many.
-The Old Port and Port Canto become showrooms for the most elegant and spacious superyachts to grace the Med, and the streets of Cannes rumble with the electrifying growl of supercars.
+The Old Port and Port Canto become showrooms for the most elegant and spacious superyachts to grace the Med.
 Many of those who wish to sip on the glass of luxury choose to charter a yacht in Cannes, competing over who has the most breathtaking vessel, or who has the most powerful supercar.
-This world of elegance and luxury that we know and love cannot be more contrary to the small, impoverished settlement that sat here just two centuries ago.
+This world of elegance and luxury that we know and love cannot be more contrary to the history of Cannes.
+One can only try to imagine the small, impoverished settlement that sat here just two centuries ago.